Brussels shared cars victim of vandalism

 May 02, 2023

 Poppy Mobility, D’Ieteren’s shared mobility service, has decided to give its users a choice to pay per kilometer or minute.
 Until now, the mobility provider only offered a price per minute.
 Now it is also possible to choose to pay per kilometer.
-The new formula, with a well-thought-out rate oThis content has been archived.
-Log […]
+The new formula, with a well-thought-out rate of 0,95 euro/km, reduces the stress […]

 Flanders’ Hoppin Point rollout sputters with only 65 completed